 - Difficulty - advanced

-Perhaps learn the chord shapes first, then maybe try just the bass notes (E, A and D strings), then just the higher strings (G, B and D).
-Once you can do all of those three things comfortably, slowly start putting it all together.
+Perhaps learn the chord shapes first, then just the bass notes (E, A and D strings), then just the higher strings (G, B and D).
+Once you can do those three things comfortably, slowly start putting it all together.

 Want to really take your fingerpicking to the next level?